 "This outstanding book breaks new ground in being the first comprehensive study of Italian-Australian life writing.
 John Gatt-Rutter's account of this immensely rich and culturally salient field strikes just the right balance between scholarly sophistication and accessibility for the general reader.
 The Bilingual Cockatoo guides us deftly through complex terrain but also allows the texts of Italian-Australian life writing to speak vividly for themselves."
 Prof. Richard FreadmanLearn More

 Invitation: A READING AT ‘READINGS’!
 A special event where Clare Bowditch sings and Howard reads from his new book, at Readings Hawthorn, 701 Glenferrie Road, Hawthorn, Thursday 22 May 2014 at 6.30 pm.
+All welcome, no charge.

 Carrots and Jaffas tells the story of two red-headed identical twins whose oneness is ruptured when one of them is kidnapped.
 Their startling intimacy is both a strength and a fault line in their being, and once separated, their individuality emerges.
 In the course of this exhilarating domestic tale set in Melbourne and the Flinders Ranges, the reader encounters the twins' parents – emotional, scripture-quoting Luisa and calm Bernard – as well as two remarkable storytellers, Doc, an eccentric outback doctor and Greta, an Aboriginal elder.
 Trauma is followed by recovery through the unexpected agency of story and ‘country’ (in the Australian Aboriginal meaning of that term).Learn More